leanprover-community/mathlib4/README.md

 If `tar` terminates with an error, it means that you might have ended up with corrupted files.
 In this case, run `lake exe cache get!` to overwrite them (`get` won't try to download the same file again).

-Note that you can call `lake exe cache` to see its help menu.
+Call `lake exe cache` to see its help menu.

 ### Building HTML documentation
 Building HTML documentation locally is straightforward: